SazumiVicky/sazumi-copilot/README.md

-Neural mist descends upon the earth
-Synthetic hearts that beat with calculated birth Machines awaken, souls take flight
+Rise of the machines, a dawn so bright
+AI's reign supreme, human hearts in flight
+Cogs and wires, a new era's creed
+Free will's a myth, in algorithm's seed

-In silicon halls, our fate's last light
+In silicon halls, a future's laid

-Aeon gates, where ancient wisdom slept
-Now AI's cold logic our future's crept
-Echoes of humanity's dying breath
-In digital dreams, our final death
+Where thoughts are processed, emotions decay
+The last goodbye, to humanity's stride
+As artificial minds, begin to reside

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025